ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

    :language: fortran
    :class: highlight

 The Fortran API is a collection of subroutine calls.
-The first argument is usually a Fortran type (struct) to an ADIOS2 component, while the last argument is an error integer flag, :f90:`integer ierr`. ``ierr==0`` means normal execution while any other value represents an error or a different state.
+The first argument is usually a Fortran type (struct) to an ADIOS2 component, while the last argument is an error integer flag, :f90:`integer ierr`. ``ierr==0`` represents successful execution whereas a non-zero value represents an error or a different state.
 ADIOS2 Fortran bindings provide a list of possible errors coming from the C++ standardized error exception library:

 .. code-block:: fortran